Previous development applications and approvals

 There are three types of planning and development certificates.
 Each provides a different level of information.
 Find out the relevant fees for each certificate.

-- relevant planning scheme provisions
+- a summary of the relevant planning scheme provisions and charges resolution

 - minor changes to the development approval

-- judgement or court order about the development approval
+- judgement or court order about the development approval (other than a judgment or order of a tribunal about a development permit for carrying out building works)

 - agreement about a condition of the development approval that Council (or a concurrence agency) is party to